DeloitteDigitalUK/frontend-playbook/production/Performance.md

 * Don’t use client-side rendering for the initial view
 * Announce DNS as soon as possible with `dns-prefetch`
 * Announce resources using [Resource Hints](https://www.w3.org/TR/resource-hints/)
+* Try to fit above the fold content in 14KB - this allows the browser to paint the page after just one roundtrip
 * Announce CSS first thing
 * Don’t use blocking JavaScript, try to put scripts just before the closing `</body>`
 * Minify and concatenate JavaScript and CSS if using HTTP1.1
 * Analyze usage of defer or async in every `<script>` element
 * Do not manipulate the page on `DOMContentLoaded` event
 * Use HTTP/2 server push when possible

 ### Images